-The Tokyo Stock Exchange established the infrastructure for a JREIT market in March 2001 after JREITs were introduced under ITL in 2000.
+The Tokyo Stock Exchange established the infrastructure for a JREIT market in March 2001, after JREITs were introduced under the ITL in 2000.
 The listing requirements for JREITs include the following:

-- 1. the JREIT under the ITL must be a close-ended fund; - 2. at least 70% of the JREITs assets must be invested in or expected to be invested in real estate assets including; (1) real estate, (2) leasehold rights in real estate, (3) surface rights, (4) easement and (5) trust beneficiary rights in (1) (4) for 3 months after its listing; - 3. at least 95% of the JREITs total assets must be invested in, or expected to be invested in real estate assets, cash and cash equivalents for 3 months after its listing; - 4. net assets and total assets must exceed 1 billion yen and 5 billion yen, respectively; - 5. the number of investors must exceed 1,000.
+- 1. The JREIT under the ITL must be a close-ended fund; - At least 70% of the JREITs assets must be invested in or expected to be invested in real estate assets including; (1) real estate, (2) leasehold rights in real estate, (3) surface rights, (4) easement and (5) trust beneficiary rights in (1) (4) for three months after its listing; - 3.
+At least 95% of the JREITs total assets must be invested in, or expected to be invested in real estate assets, cash and cash equivalents for three months after its listing; - 4.
+Net assets and total assets must exceed JPY 1 billion and JPY 5 billion, respectively; - 5.
+The number of investors must exceed 1,000.